Home 中文

 Teaching Video

-Advances in clinical application of spinal cord stimulation for spasticity after spinal cord injury
+Clinical practice of spinal cord stimulation for post-spinal cord injury spasticity

 Wende Li, Xu Zeng, Xiaoyu Xia